BilalHassan90/av-lab.github.io/3-platforms.md

 permalink: /platforms/
 show_menu: true
 ---
-The AV Lab autonomous vehicle fleet comprises two last-mile passenger vehicles and a Nissan Leaf retrofitted car.
-The vehicles are equipped with LiDAR sensors and multiple cameras.
-We are eager to share our platform with researchers in this field.
-If you are interested in working with us, please get in touch with our research engineer Eyad Shaklab to initiate research collaboration.
+The AV Lab has a fleet of autonomous vehicles, consisting of two passenger vehicles for last-mile transportation and a retrofitted Nissan Leaf.
+These vehicles are equipped with LiDAR sensors and multiple cameras, allowing for advanced sensing and perception capabilities.
+We are excited to collaborate with researchers in this field and welcome any inquiries about research partnerships.
+Please feel free to reach out to us to explore opportunities for collaboration.
-Email: eyad.shaklab at ku.ac.ae Phone: +971 2 312 4809.

 # Last Mile Passenger Mobility & Data Collection